andreas-mausch/cheatsheets/_cheatsheets/domains.md

 1. the missing support for DNSSEC yet:
 [DNSSEC support : query and validation #65](https://github.com/ogham/dog/issues/65)
 2. and reverse lookups are not supported AFAIK

+# dig vs. drill

+dig on Arch Linux can only be installed via the `bind` package, which is a bit heavy.

+There is also the `drill` command, but I haven't tested it much yet.